 Control of development

-Development control in Rushford Park is aimed at encouraging development which enhances the prosperity of the area whilst paying attention to its special architectural and visual qualities.
+Development control in Smithfield is aimed at encouraging development and activity which enhances the prosperity of the area, whilst paying attention to its special architectural and visual qualities.

 Existing buildings in the south of the area tend to be larger in scale than those in the other parts of the Conservation Area.
 New buildings in Piccadilly, Market Street, Church Street and the southern parts of High Street and Oldham Street should relate to their immediate neighbours which are up to seven storeys high.
 Elsewhere in the area existing developments tend to be lower, rarely exceeding four storeys.